ANPL: Towards Natural Programming with Interactive Decomposition: Human Studies

-\paragraph{\xname/ saves user effort.} Next, we measure the user effort on different systems.
-Figure~\ref{fig:main_plot} illustrates the relationship between solving rate and time consumption, as well as the relationship between solving rate and the number of interactions.
-We find that compared with GPT, \xname/ exhibits a rapid growth curve, implying a significant advantage in terms of efficiency in problem-solving.
-Furthermore, to estimate the coding effort, we conduct a comparative analysis of the average lines of code between \xname/ and the generated Python code. \paragraph{User differences.} The characteristics of the ARC benchmark lead to significant variations in user performance.
-In order to measure such differences, we conducted an anonymous statistical analysis of users' solving rates while utilizing systems A and B. Figure~\ref{fig:user_diff} shows that different users achieve variant solving rates.
-The (mean, max, min) solving rate achieved by users when using system A is (71.1\%, 95.5\%, 16.7\%) with variance 0.038, while system B is (57.2\%, 84.2\%, 33.3\%) with variance 0.022.
-This illustrates that although system A surpasses B in most cases and on three metrics, it exhibits greater instability, suggesting the presence of a certain learning cost compared with B.
+\paragraph{User differences.} The characteristics of the ARC benchmark lead to significant variations in user performance.
+In order to measure such differences, we conducted an anonymous statistical analysis of users' solving rates while utilizing Systems A and B. Figure~\ref{fig:user_diff} shows that different users achieve variant solving rates.
+The (mean, max, min) solving rate achieved by users when using System A is (71.1\%, 95.5\%, 16.7\%) with variance 0.038, while System B is (57.2\%, 84.2\%, 33.3\%) with variance 0.022.
+This illustrates that although System A surpasses B in most cases and on three metrics, it exhibits greater instability, suggesting the presence of a certain learning cost compared with B.

 \paragraph{\xname/ performs even better for programming beginners.} In order to simulate the situation where users are unable to understand Python code (programming beginners), we designed a new set of experiments with System A and System B. Neither system provides users with specific Python code; instead, users are required to complete tasks only based on user interfaces and IO feedback.